-nearly finished a new edition, which is a major rewrite.
-Apart from updating things and (we hope) explaining some topics more clearly, the big change is that we have used a linear modelling conceptual framework for most of the book, with most or many “conventional” statistical approaches introduced as particular flavours of linear models.
+nearly finished a new edition, which is a major rewrite (and we can even provide evidence!).
+Apart from updating things and (we hope) explaining some topics more clearly, the big change is that we have used a linear modelling conceptual framework for most of the book, with most or many “conventional” statistical approaches introduced as particular flavours of linear models. (and we can even provide evidence)

 Statistical analysis is at the core of most modern biology, and many biological hypotheses, even deceptively simple ones, are matched by complex statistical models.
 Prior to the development of modern desktop computers, determining whether the data fit these complex models was the province of professional statisticians.
 Many biologists instead opted for simpler models whose structure had been simplified quite arbitrarily.
 Now, with immensely powerful statistical software available to most of us, these complex models can be fitted, creating a new set of demands & problems for biologists.